-National Disability Employment Awareness Month (NDEAM) is an opportune time to educate Americans about disability employment issues and celebrate the many and varied contributions of America’s workers with disabilities.
-The 2014 NDEAM theme is “Expect.
-Employ.
-Empower.”
+Are you ready for National Disability Employment Awareness Month (NDEAM)?
+Held every October, NDEAM is an opportune time to educate about disability employment issues and celebrate the many and varied contributions of America’s workers with disabilities.
+The 2016 NDEAM theme is #InclusionWorks.

 NDEAM is led by the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP), but its true spirit lies in the many observances held at the grassroots level across the nation every year.
 The Campaign for Disability Employment encourages organizations of all sizes and in all industries to participate in NDEAM.

-For specific ideas on supporting NDEAM, check out ODEP’s 31 Days of NDEAM slideshow, which features 31 tips on how to raise awareness about employment for people with disabilities.
+For specific ideas on supporting NDEAM, visit www.dol.gov/ndeam.
 Suggestions range from simple, such as putting up a poster, to comprehensive, such as implementing a disability education program.
 Regardless, all play an important part in fostering a more inclusive workforce, one where every person is recognized for his or her abilities—every day of every month.